department-of-veterans-affairs/vagov-content/pages/change-direct-deposit.md

     <h4 class="usa-alert-heading">You’ll need to sign in to eBenefits to change your VA direct deposit and contact information online.</h4>
   <p class="usa-alert-text"><br>
     To use this feature, you'll need a Premium <b>DS Logon</b> account.
 Your My HealtheVet or ID.me credentials won’t work on the eBenefits website.
 Go to eBenefits to sign in, register, or upgrade your <b>DS Logon</b> account to Premium.<br>
-      <a class="usa-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=direct-deposit-and-contact-information">Go to eBenefits to Change Your Information</a>
+      <a class="usa-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=direct-deposit-and-contact-information">Go to eBenefits to change your information</a>
     </p>
   </div>
 </div>